 City Limits’ headlines about the embattled governor illustrate the breadth of his career in public service and reveal the many questions that his policies and politics have raised.

 Gov. Cuomo has been an important figure in New York politics for four decades, and a dominating presence in the 15 years since the run for attorney general that first put him into elected office.
 He’s been an aide to his dad, a homeless services leader, a federal Cabinet secretary, a failed statewide candidate and winner of four consecutive statewide elections.
-Over that time there have been highs—like the approval of same-sex marriage, the opening of the Second Avenue Subway, the love he received during the early months of the pandemic—and lows (halting the Moreland Commission, seeing his top aide convicted of corruption and the past 40 days chief among them).
+Over that time there have been highs—like the approval of same-sex marriage, the opening of the Second Avenue Subway, the love he received during the early months of the pandemic—and lows (halting the Moreland Commission, seeing his top aide convicted of corruption and the past several months chief among them).

 City Limits’ coverage of Cuomo offers interesting context to the governor’s current crisis, illustrating the breadth of his career in public service and revealing the many questions that his policies and politics have raised.
 Here are a few highlights of our coverage over the years:

 ‘A Culture of Fear and Flirtation’: Andrew Cuomo Sexually Harassed Multiple Women, A.G.
 Investigation Finds

 State Attorney General Letitia James’ civil investigation into the allegations against Cuomo found that the governor’s actions over the course of seven years “violated multiple state and federal laws, as well as the Executive Chamber’s own written policies.”

 NYS Assembly Speaker OKs Impeachment Investigation into Gov. Cuomo

 Assembly Speaker Carl Heastie said he was authorizing the launch of an impeachment investigation against Gov. Andrew Cuomo, who is facing multiple allegations of sexual harassment.
 “The reports of accusations concerning the governor are serious,” the speaker said.